Protecting quantum correlations of negative quantum states using weak measurement under non-Markovian noise: Protecting quantum correlations and universal quantum teleportation protocols under the non-Markovian AD and RTN channels using WM and QMR

 Here, $\mathbf{H}_B$ is the Hilbert space dimension of subsystem B, and minimization is performed over all possible measurement operators $\pmb{\pi}_i$.
 The post-measurement state for subsystem $A$ when a measurement is performed on subsystem $B$ is $\pmb{\rho}_{A|\pmb{\pi}_i}$ and $p_i = Tr(\pmb{\pi}_i^{\dag} \pmb{\pi}_i \pmb{\rho}_{AB})$ is the probability of measurement operators $\pmb{\pi}_i$.
 It is possible to write the state $\pmb{\rho}_{A|\pmb{\pi}_i}$ explicitly as,

-It is important to keep in mind that we can determine the QD by taking a measurement over either subsystem $A$ or $B$.
-In this case, we are measuring subsystem $B$ and restricting the measurement to one qubit because the minimization in Eq. (\ref{conditional_entropy}) depends on $2^m$ parameters of the measurement operators $i$, where $m$ is the number of qubits in subsystem $B$.
+It is important to keep in mind that we can determine the QD by measuring either subsystem $A$ or $B$.
+In this case, we are measuring subsystem $B$ and restricting the measurement to one qubit because the depreciation in Eq. (\ref{conditional_entropy}) depends on $2^m$ parameters of the measurement operators $i$, where $m$ is the number of qubits in subsystem $B$.
 The general measurement parameters for $m = 1$ are

-where $\ket{l} = \cos{\frac{\theta}{2}}\ket{0} + e^{\iota\phi}\sin{\frac{\theta}{2}}\ket{1}$ and $\ket{m} = \sin{\frac{\theta}{2}}\ket{0} - e^{\iota\phi}\sin{\frac{\theta}{2}}\ket{1}$, and $0 \leq \theta \leq \pi$, $0 \leq \phi \leq 2\pi$.
-Using Eq. (\ref{corr_von-neumann_eqn}), the discord can be defined in terms of von Neumann, joint von Neumann, and conditional quantum entropies as,
+where $\ket{l} = \cos{\frac{\theta}{2}}\ket{0} + e^{i\phi}\sin{\frac{\theta}{2}}\ket{1}$ and $\ket{m} = \sin{\frac{\theta}{2}}\ket{0} - e^{i\phi}\sin{\frac{\theta}{2}}\ket{1}$, and $0 \leq \theta \leq \pi$, $0 \leq \phi \leq 2\pi$.
+Using Eq. (\ref{corr_von-neumann_eqn}), the discord can be defined in terms of von Neumann, joint von Neumann, and conditional quantum entropies as